 It seems that intelligent people share 6 or so common traits:

 Listed information is from an article from Lifehack: 6 Commonalities Shared by Highly Intelligent People

 - They know there is more to know

 - They ask intelligent questions

 This resonates, and if I work backwards with all the information I’ve gathered in this blog, I find myself starting to piece together the parts that fit with me.

 I can start to believe it, that I’m intelligent, not only when someone compliments me by saying so, but by also inherently believing it in myself because I’m realizing intelligence is a multifaceted thing.

-I know I adapt easily, I’m curious, open-minded and that there is more to know!!!
+I know I adapt easily, am curious, and open-minded.

-Within the complexities of the defined linguistic, social and emotional intelligence, I’d simply say I’m mostly social and emotional with a side of linguistic.
+Within the complexities of the defined linguistic, social and emotional intelligence, I’d guess I’m mostly social and emotional with a side of linguistic intelligence.